ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

 ### Configuring a Sauce Labs test job in your pipeline
 {: #config_saucelabs}

-Before you configure a Sauce Labs test job in your pipeline, you need a working pipeline that has stages to build and deploy your app, and you must configure Sauce Labs for your toolchain.
+Before you configure a Sauce Labs test job in your pipeline, you need a working pipeline that has stages to build and deploy your app.
+You must also configure Sauce Labs for your toolchain.
 For instructions to configure Sauce Labs, see the [Sauce Labs](#saucelabs) section.

 Configure the {{site.data.keyword.deliverypipeline}} to add a Sauce Labs test job: